 Applicants must provide their total gross income from all sources of income.
-Refer to Determining Household Income below for a list of income sources that are excluded.
-For example, SNAP benefits do not count as income for purposes of determining income eligibility in CSFP.
-Applicants with zero income are income-eligible.
-On the Participant Application, indicate zero income.
+Refer to Determining Household Income above for a list of income sources that are excluded.
+For example, SNAP benefits do

-7 A caseload slot is the actual available benefit for a participant.
+6 A caseload slot is the actual available benefit for a participant.

-8 See CSFP Handbook, Section 9, Terms, Definitions, and Acronyms for a definition of this term.
+7 See CSFP Handbook, Section 9, Terms, Definitions, and Acronyms for a definition of this term.

-9 Email CommodityOperations@TexasAgriculture.gov or call 877-TEX-MEAL (877-839-6325).
+8 Email CommodityOperations@TexasAgriculture.gov or call 877-TEX-MEAL (877-839-6325).